Adapters

 Channel naming: raw → msg → out

-WebSocket message channels follow a three-stage transformation pipeline:
+WebSocket message channels follow a two-stage transformation pipeline within the handler:

 | Stage | Type | Description | Example |